How to Use Rose Water Products For Health & Skin Rejuvenation

 As we've already mentioned, the Egyptian goddess-queen Cleopatra famously adored rose petals, covering her banquet halls and private chambers in rose petals.
 Presumably, she also used them in beauty treatments, rituals, and bathing.

 As you can see, miraculous rose water truly has limitless applications.
-From spritzing your face to bathing in it, the addition of rose water to your beauty regimen will leave you feeling fresh and rejuvenated.
+From spritzing your face to bathing in it, the addition of rose water to your beauty regimen will leave you feeling fresh and rejuvenated with glowing skin.

 Read More: Learn how to match your hair color to your revitalized skin tone.